Targeted Learning Plan

 From the Charlotte Mason model, we will seek to augment the use of traditional textbooks with living books as much as possible to appeal to students’ interests and demonstrate the relevance of various areas of subject matter to real life.
 We will also seek to extend the experience of education beyond the walls of the classroom to include relationships (through personal discipleship plans in partnership with parents, intentional faculty/staff mentorship, a pervasive culture of peer support, etc.), nature (daily physical activity, seasonal outdoor dining, regular scientific observation, etc.), and community (daily campus service, neighborhood outreach projects, senior year internships, etc.).

 By blending the most attractive and effective components of these and other educational models and being extremely intentional in the hiring and training of our teachers, the designing of our courses, and the building of our curriculum, we will thoughtfully weave our targeted approach of cultivating knowledge, understanding, discernment, and wisdom into every course of study.
-Additionally, limiting our class sizes to 12-15 students will allow for a tremendous amount of flexibility and engagement of various learning styles.
-By God’s grace, we are confident that Academy31 will offer your daughter an education that is truly distinct, thoroughly biblical, and exceeding relevant!
+Additionally, limiting our class sizes to 12-15 students will allow for a tremendous amount of flexibility, differentiation, and engagement of various learning styles.
+By God’s grace, we are confident that Academy31 will offer your daughter an education that is truly distinct, thoroughly biblical, and exceedingly relevant!

 Once our school is operational, we are prepared to seek full accreditation through the Association of Christian Schools International (ACSI) and Cognia (formerly AdvancEd).